 What is the CodeMash Maker Space?

 For 2022, we are building on the concept of the Maker Space that was held in 2020.
-We will have similar “projects” that you can come in and do, and will be announcing that towards the end of the year.
-The Maker Space is the “umbrella” that includes both 3d printing (which we’ve had for several years) and electronics lab, which was introduced in 2020.
+Scroll down to learn more about the projects that you will be able to do in the Maker Space.
+The Maker Space is the “umbrella” that includes both 3d printing and electronics lab.
 The 3d printing lab will be held in Guava/Tamarind as in years past, and the Electronics lab will be in the Mangrove room, right around the corner.
 Please note: the Maker Space is intended for CodeMash attendees, and not to be confused with the KidzMash Makerz.
 Kidz are welcome in the space but must have adult supervision at all times!

 - Learn to solder